Info

 NVMe Devices

-NVMe devices must support 4KB native block size and should be sized between 1.9 TiB and 7.68 TiB.
+NVMe devices must support 4KB native block size and are recommended to be sized between 1.9 TiB and 7.68 TiB.
+Large NVMe devices are supported, but performance per TiB is lower and rebalancing can take longer.

 Warning